Ramariopsis kunzei: Description

-The species is edible, but "fleshless and flavorless."
-Other authors concur that the odor and taste are not distinctive.

 Similar species

 The "crested coral" (Clavulina cristata, edible) is similar in appearance to R. kunzei, but its branches have fringed, feathery tips.
 The "jellied false coral" (Tremellodendron pallidum, edible) has whitish, tough, cartilaginous branches with blunt tips.
 Ramariopsis lentofragilis (poisonous) is an eastern North American lookalike that causes severe abdominal pain, general weakness, and pain under the sternum.

 Also similar are Artomyces pyxidatus, Clavulina cinerea, Clavulina rugosa, and Clavulinopsis corniculata.

 Habitat and distribution

 The species is thought to be saprobic and is found growing on the ground, in duff, or less frequently on well-decayed wood.
 Fruit bodies may grow singly, in groups, or clustered together.
 David Arora has noted a preference for growing under conifers, as well as a prevalence in redwood forests of North America.
 In contrast, an earlier author claimed this species grows "rarely in coniferous woods."

 In Europe, Ramariopsis kunzei has been collected in Scotland (specifically, on the islands of Arran, Gigha and Kintyre peninsula), the Netherlands, Norway, former Czechoslovakia, Germany, Poland, and Russia (Zhiguli Mountains).
 It has also been found in China, India, Iran, the Solomon Islands, and Australia.
 In North America, the distribution extends north to Canada, and includes the United States (including Hawaii and Puerto Rico).